-With all the noise over the past couple of years about upgrading every website to use HTTPS, and with good reason.
+With all the noise over the past couple of years about upgrading every website to use HTTPS & SSL, and with good reason.

 There are many benefits to upgrading to HTTPS, including better search engine listings and performance.
-You also will be able to use more functionality in browsers, and "your site won't be marked as" not secure" by chrome and other browsers.
+You also will be able to use more functionality in browsers.
+HTTPS is once of the three core requirements to be a progressive web app.

 Why is HTTPS important?